How Long Does Underwriting Take? A Timeline

 Loan Application And Preapproval: A Few Days

 When you first apply for a mortgage, you’ll typically provide a whole bunch of information about your current financial situation.
-You may be asked to provide documentation showing your income, your savings, your debts and any other information that may pertain to your finances.
+You may be asked to provide documentation showing your income, savings, debts and any other information that may pertain to your finances.
 You’ll also give the lender permission to look at your credit history and score.

 The lender will look at all this information and determine whether, based on the information you provided, you meet their qualifications for getting a loan.
 This will typically take less than a week to complete.

 At this point, you may get a preapproval letter from the lender stating how much they’re willing to lend you based on your financial profile.
 This will help you understand your price range when you’re shopping for a home.
+Going through the preapproval process before you begin your search will help you make offers with confidence, and will help you work out any kinks in your application before you go through the underwriting process, which can help save time once you’ve found your future home.

 Next, you’ll work with your lender to get full approval and be cleared for closing.

-Appraisal: A Week Or Less
+Appraisal And Valuation: A Week Or Less

 Whether you’re purchasing or refinancing, you’ll most likely need to get an appraisal.

 Your lender will order the appraisal.
-A licensed, third-party appraiser will create an appraisal report based on a physical examination of the interior and exterior of the subject property as well as the sales prices of recently-sold properties that are similar to the property they’re appraising.
+A licensed, third-party appraiser will create an appraisal report based on a physical examination of the interior and exterior of the subject property as well as the sales prices of recently sold properties that are similar to the property they’re appraising.

 This report will include the appraiser’s opinion of the home’s fair market value.
 This whole process generally takes a week or less.